The Million Pound Drop Live

 - Chris Moyles (TV and radio presenter) and Andi Peters (TV presenter and producer) - Beat the drop.
 Took home £25,000 for their charities.

-- Mollie King and Rochelle Wiseman (The Saturdays singers) - Beaten by the drop.
-Took home £5,000 for their charities.
+- Mollie King and Rochelle Wiseman (from pop group The Saturdays) - Beaten by the drop.
+Took home £5000 for their charities.

 - Alan Carr and Melanie Sykes* (TV presenters) - Beat the drop.
 Took home £175,000 for their charities.